robinluckey/bootstrap-6502/README.md

     $ cmd/run hello.img
     Hello, World!

+## Assembler Features

+To call this an assembler is an overstatement.
+It accepts ASCII hex codes from `stdin`, and emits bytes on `stdout`.
+It offers a few minimal "features" that make it barely a language:

+ - The location counter can be modified using the `*` pseudo-op, however all source code must be contiguous and begin at 0x1000.
+There is no linker.

+ - A label can be assigned from the current 16-bit location counter using the `:` pseudo-op.

+ - The 16-bit value of a label can be inserted with the `&` pseudo-op.

+ - An 8-bit relative offset to a label can be inserted with the `~` pseudo-op.

+ - It supports comments, which must begin with `;` and end at the next newline character.

+ - It can emit a symbol table to allow forward label references.

+An important thing that this assembler can _not_ yet do:

+ - It does not recognize any opcode mnemonics.
+All actual machine instructions must be entered as hex codes.

 ## Two-pass assembly process

 The assembler operates in two passes to provide support for forward label